bwmcadams/supreme-macro-adventure/deck/scala-macros.md

 ### Macro Annotations
 #### ADT Validation

-- Macro Annotations are designed to let us build annotations that expand via Macros.
+- Macro Annotations let us build annotations that expand via Macros.
-- The possibilites are endless, but I've written a Macro that verifies the "Root" type of an ADT is valid.
+- I've written a Macro that verifies the "Root" type of an ADT is valid.
 The rules:
     - The root type must be either a trait or an abstract class.
     - The root type must be sealed.
 - I've done this with AST manipulation to demo what that looks like.